Family & Community Services

 Family and Community Services (FCS) aims to assist and strengthen the physical and mental well being of individuals and families of all ages and backgrounds in the Chinese community.
 FCS helps clients transition into American society, while maintaining their own Chinese heritage and culture.
 FCS helps Chinese individuals and families gain access to resources and services such as health care, public benefits, and school by breaking down the cultural, language and financial barriers.

 FCS provides information, referrals, translation/interpretation, case management and counseling services to Chinese immigrant families.
 FCS helps identify their service needs, explain the various public programs for which they may be eligible, and assists immigrants with the application and re-determination process for programs.
-Please see the flyers on the Supplemental Nutrition Assistance Program and WIC Program for more information.

 Health Outreach Program